- Notice of Vacancy, Case Administrator I, The United States Bankruptcy Court for the District of Maryland

 Please click here to view the Notice of Vacancy from the United States Bankruptcy Court for the District of Maryland.

-Amendments to Bankruptcy Rules 2002, 2004, 8012, 8013, 8015 and 8021 are effective December 1, 2020.
-The text of the amended rules and accompanying committee notes can be viewed here.
-In addition, The United States Bankruptcy Court for the District of Maryland has approved amendments to Local Bankruptcy Rules 2002-1(g) and 3003-1 effective December 1, 2020.
-To view the Administrative Order implementing the amendments, a summary of the changes, and a redlined copy of the amended local rules, please click here.
+Amendments to Bankruptcy Rules 3011, 8003, 9006, and new Rule 9038 are effective December 1, 2023.
+The text of the amended rules and new rule and the accompanying committee notes can be viewed here.
+In addition, the United States Bankruptcy Court for the District of Maryland has approved amendments effective December 1, 2023, to the Court’s Local Bankruptcy Rules and Appendices D, F, G, H and J. To view the Administrative Order implementing the amendments, a summary of the changes, and a redlined copy of the amended local rules, please click here.

 - Introducing COURTney – The Bankruptcy Court’s New Chatbot

 The U.S. Bankruptcy Court for the District of Maryland is pleased to introduce COURTney, the Court’s new chatbot.
 COURTney is located on the Court’s public website and visible when viewing any page on the website.
 COURTney not only provides relevant information when users click on buttons in the chat (e.g., list of fees, forms, filing information, etc.), but during regular business hours it will enable users to chat directly with Clerk’s Office staff members.

 - Notice of Proposed Amendments to Local Bankruptcy Rules and Appendices